 \subsection{Modelling of the \lya-forest}

-We have explained above how PPT can be used to predict a quasi-linear density field $\rho=\psi\overline{\psi}$, consistent with the Zel'dovich approximation, from a wave function $\psi$ propagated forward to time $a$.
-In order to model the absorption of photons from the quasar, we employ the fluctuating Gunn-Peterson approximation \citep{GPeffect}.
+We have explained above how PPT can be used to predict a quasi-linear density field $\rho=\psi\overline{\psi}$, consistent with the Zel'dovich approximation, from a wave function $\psi$ propagated forwards to time $a$.
+In order to model the absorption of photons from the quasar, we employed the fluctuating Gunn-Peterson approximation \citep{GPeffect}.
 The fractional transmitted flux is given by

 where $\tau$ is the optical depth.
 In Eulerian space, the optical depth field reads